a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 ![game-screen-3.png](../../assets/images/game-screen-3.png)

-If you're wondering why I didn't just load up a program like PhotoShop and create an alpha channel for image transparency, it's because I'm not very experience with image editing, and those tools are massive overkill for working with tiny pixel art images.
+There are pros and cons to this approach vs adding a proper alpha channel.
-It's a lot faster and easier to load up an image in Microsoft Paint and fill the background in.
+The main pro is it's a lot faster and easier to load up an image in a simple image editing tool and fill the background in with a transparent color vs using a more advanced image editing program to setup an alpha channel.
+Additionally, the file size will be smaller doing it this way, which makes the images load into the game faster.

-If you have an image file that requires a different transparent color other than magenta (R255 G0 B255), the `ImageLoader` class has alternate methods to allow for a transparent color to be specified instead of just using the default one.
+If you have an image file that requires a different transparent color other than magenta (RGB 255 0 255), the `ImageLoader` class has alternate methods to allow for a transparent color to be specified instead of just using the default one.

 ```java